vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 [28]

 *2011 Origin and Spread of the Pāśupata Movement.
-About Heracles, Lakulīśa and Symbols of Masculinity. in: Tikkanen, Bertil & Albion M. Butters (eds.),
+About Heracles, Lakulīśa and Symbols of Masculinity. in: Tikkanen, Bertil & Albion ṀButters (eds.),

-‘Pūrvāparapraj˜nābhinandanam’, East and West, Past and Present:
+‘Pūrvāparaprajñābhinandanam’, East and West, Past and Present:

 Indological and Other Essays in Honour of Klaus KarttuneṇHelsinki.
 Studia

 Orientalia 110. pp. 21–37.
 [29]

-*2012 The Gupta–Vākāt.aka Relationship.
+*2012 The Gupta–Vākāṭaka Relationship.
 A new interpretation of Rāmagiri

 evidence (2). in: Religions of South Asia 5.1–2 (2011), 293–302.
 DOI:

 10.1558/rosa.v5i1/2.293 .
 [17.2]

-*2013a The Temple of Man. ḍaleśvarasvāmiṇThe Mun. ḍeśvarī Inscription of the Time of Udayasena Reconsidereḍin: Bosma, N. & Nina Mirnig (eds.), IIJ 56.3–4
+*2013a The Temple of MaṇḍaleśvarasvāmiṇThe Muṇḍeśvarī Inscription of the Time of Udayasena Reconsidereḍin: Bosma, N. & Nina Mirnig (eds.), IIJ 56.3–4

 (2013), 263–277.
 [20]